masseelch/elk/README.md

 - The generated code does not have very good automated tests yet.

-- Initial work to generate a fully working flutter frontend has been done.
+- ~~Initial work to generate a fully working flutter frontend has been done.~~ Aim is now to generate Swagger / OpenAPI spec and let the user use swagger codegen tooling to generate an API client.

 ## Contribution